Cusofayy/MNIST_elementary_neural_network/README.md

 An implementation of a neural-newtork for MNIST combined with early stopping and dropouts.

 # Architecture of the NN
-The model is a 3 layer neural network with the followoing architecture:
+The model is a three layered neural-network with the followoing architecture:
   + Input layer : 784 nodes (MNIST images size)
   +  First fully-connected layer of 1024 nodes
   +  Second fully-connected layer of 243 nodes